 Young couples loved the financially-accessible houses built by Albert Balch in the new Wedgwood in the 1940s.

 After the war ended in 1945, young couples migrated into northeast Seattle in search of single-family homes.
 Newlyweds wanted to settle down with their own homes, and because there was still plenty of vacant land in northeast Seattle, it became a post-war neighborhood of houses with young families.
-Albert Balch, developer of Wedgwood, was building small houses which were financially within reach to young couples, including war veterans.
+Albert Balch, developer of Wedgwood, was building small houses which were financially within reach to young couples, including the home loan program for war veterans.

 Businessmen observed the trend of population settlement in northeast Seattle and began building commercial buildings to access the growing customer base in the Wedgwood neighborhood.

 When Mr. Hansen renamed the tavern “Wedgwood” in 1945, it set off a naming trend which eventually gave the name to the neighborhood.
-Today the former Hansen’s is called the Wedgwood Ale House.
+The former Hansen’s was called the Wedgwood Ale House until it closed at the end of 2023.

-McVicar & Son Hardware at 8507 35th Ave NE was one of the first new businesses in the Hansen block.
+McVicar & Son Hardware at 8507 35th Ave NE was one of the first new businesses in the Hansen block, opening in 1946.

 Bud Gagnon started out at the southern corner of that 8500 35th Ave NE building, then built his own building at the north corner of the block, Wedgewood Pharmacy.
 The Wedgewood Pharmacy was torn down in 1971 and the present brick bank building was built (presently Wells Fargo.)